tony-shannon/JammingFeatureRequest/Feature Request- Explore GenresMoods.md

 ## Spotify Get a Playlist API
 https://api.spotify.com/v1/users/{user_id}/playlists/{playlist_id}

+In this example..

 The owner/user_id here is spotify

 The playlist_id here is 37i9dQZF1DX4xuWVBs4FgJ

 ![Image7](APIcalls2.PNG "Get Playlist API")

-App.js and Spotify.js will need new methods to process the getPlaylist methods
+Spotify.js and App.js will need new methods to process the getPlaylist methods

 The Spotify.js getPlayListTracks method will be based on the search(term) method, it will take the “spotify” as userid and the selected playlistID as a parameter and call on the https://api.spotify.com/v1/users/{user_id}/playlists/{playlist_id} API